 We note here that as community psychologists and allies, we are not attempting to highlight individual deficits or fix individuals.
 Our goal is always to better understand human behavior from an ecological perspective and impacts on the health and well-being of communities.
-Stay tuned, we are looking to publish the findings by the end of the year of early 2020.
+Stay tuned, we are looking to publish the findings by the end of 2020.

 Email us at: CommunityWellnessInstitute@gmail.com for more information or to partner with us in other research and community engagement projects.

 *Research project funded in part by Adler University Online Seed Grant and Society for Community Research and Action (SCRA) CERA Mini-Grant

 “No epidemic has ever been resolved by paying attention to the treatment of the affected individual.” - George Albee

 Historical trauma is cumulative emotional and psychological wounding over the lifespan and across generations, emanating from massive group trauma (1985-88)